Search

 The dune system along Papamoa has an average height above mean sea level of about 8m, so when a 14m wave hits the dunes, only the top 6m of the wave flows onto the land.
 Once a tsunami hits land it loses about 1m of height for every 300m it travels inland.
 Tsunami water will also lose a lot of energy when it crosses the Wairakei Stream.
 The top of the high ground sits at least 3m above the highest predicted water level.
 It is designed to survive an earthquake, liquefaction, and scouring from tsunami water.

-Tsunami can arrive in several waves over a long period of time.
-The first wave is not always the biggest.
-That is why you need your emergency pack.
-Pack anything you think you will need, like medicine and a water bottle.
-You should be prepared to wait for many hours before the water subsides.
+Tsunami can arrive in several waves over a long period of time, and this is why you need an emergency pack or grab bag.
+Include anything you think you will need, like medicine, food and a water bottle.
+You should be prepared to wait for several hours before the water subsides.
+More help and advice can be found at getready.govt.nz/emergency/tsunami.

 Tauranga City Council, Private Bag 12022, Tauranga, 3143, New Zealand |Terms of use|Privacy statement|Site map